Royal Portrush Golf Club

 Royal Portrush Golf Club overview

 Royal Portrush Golf Club, located on the northern coast of Northern Ireland, was formed in 1888 as a nine-hole course and originally named ‘The Country Club’.
 Another nine holes were added a year later and today it is home to 36 holes of golf with the Valley Course and famous Dunluce Links.
-The latter hosted The Open Championship in 1951, the first time outside of mainland UK, and again in 2019 when local hero Shane Lowry romped to victory to clinch his maiden major trophy.

 As with any of the signature links courses across the UK and Ireland, tee times are scarce and we recommend booking at least twelve months in advance to avoid disappointment.